The CCSF | Cybantage

 Protect

 The formal legal protection instrument of the CCSF.
-Where Stage 2A exposes governance gaps, Stage 2B documents the organization's response to those gaps — creating a legally protected record of due diligence, producing the board-level survivability briefing, and formally reviewing Domain 10 policy exclusions with qualified insurance counsel.
-The Privileged Review Record is the evidentiary document that protects executives and the organization in any post-breach proceeding.
+Where Stage 2A exposes governance gaps, Stage 2B documents the organization's response — creating a legally protected record of due diligence, producing the board-level survivability briefing, and formally reviewing Domain 10 policy exclusions with qualified insurance counsel.
+The Privileged Review Record exists because in post-breach proceedings, the absence of documented due diligence is itself evidence of governance failure.
+Executives who hold a current Privileged Review Record walk into a board inquiry, a regulatory examination, or a deposition in a fundamentally different posture than those who do not.

 Privileged Review RecordLegally protected documentation of governance findings and organizational response.
 Not producible in discovery.